 The recent and uncertain impact of COVID-19 on our financial stance has served as a catalyst for increased transparency and institutional involvement within a significantly more fiscally conservative budgeting process.
-The college's current budget projection assumes a significant decrease in state support as well as a sharp enrollment decline.
+The college's current budget projection conservatively prepares for possible decreases in state support as well as enrollment declines.
 Additionally, the balance of the institution's budget is reserved for contingency use.